 Type Of School And Its Management

 Not all preschools in Singapore are the same.
 Regardless of whether it’s a childcare centre or kindergarten, many of them are managed under different entities or organisations.
 There are some educational institutions that are directly under the care of the Singapore government, also known as MOE run kindergartens.
 To qualify for these MOE run kindergartens, your child must be a Singaporean or Permanent Resident and due to the support from the government, the school fees for such preschools tend to be more affordable.
 If you are a foreigner, you have to consider other options such as anchor-operated or private kindergartens.
 Although both of them have higher school fees than a MOE run kindergarten, they also offer a unique set of learning curriculums that is customised to your child’s specific needs.
 If you are concerned about the monetary aspect of preschool education, do note there are still subsidies available at anchor-operated kindergartens but they might vary according to your residency status in Singapore.
-Therefore, if you have chosen Singapore as your home and want to reside here permanently, you may want to consider applying to become a permanent resident so as to enjoy these financial benefits.
+Therefore, if you have chosen this state as your home and want to reside here permanently, you may want to consider applying to become a permanent resident so as to enjoy these financial benefits.
 Whereas if you are contemplating sending your little one to a childcare centre, do note that they are also segregated into government based and private institutions and have varying entry requirements and benefits.
 Hence, it’s best to factor in your kid’s specific needs and requirements and weigh it against the type of school and its management during the decision making process.

 Location And Accessibility Of The PreSchool